 Ullapool and The Far North

 Itinerary – five days and four nights wild camping sea kayak expedition.
-2020 dates departure August the 3rd.
+2020 departure date 16th August.
 Trip is moderately challenging and suitable for people with some prior paddling experience.

 Ullapool and the Far North Sea Kayaking Expedition